 Have you considered what you want your relationship with Jesus Christ to be like while you’re studying at DMACC or Iowa State University?
 The way you answer that question will determine what your major is, where you go to church, who your friends are, what you do with your free time and how you spend your money.

 GABC desires to be a church that loves and serves college students.
-We believe the best way to serve and love college students is to bring them into the full life of the church.
-Our expectation is that by interacting with the broad spectrum of people — and the life experiences they represent — you will learn more about what it means to know Christ Jesus and follow Him.
-We also need to learn from you and will be enriched by hearing your story and watching your example of following Christ at this stage in your life.
-We believe the pattern in the Bible for Christian life and growth is intergenerational — learning from one another and serving one another.
+We believe the best way to serve and love college students is to bring them into the full life of the local church.
+Our expectation is that by interacting with the broad spectrum of Christians — and the life experiences they represent — you will learn more about what it means to know Christ Jesus and follow Him with lifelong faithfulness.
+We believe the pattern in the Bible for Christian life and growth is intergenerational — learning from each other and serving one another in the love our Lord.

 In all things, we desire to be “Gospel-centered.”
 That is, we seek to keep the gospel of Jesus Christ at the heart of all that we do — worship, preaching, Christian education, small groups and our daily lives.